 On Poshmark, to share your listings, you click the “share” icon below each and select “share to followers.”
 On Depop, to refresh your listings, you open your listing, select “edit,” and select “save.”
 Manually sharing becomes ridiculous as your Poshmark Closet and Depop Shop grow.
 I use PosherVA to share my Poshmark listings and SellerAider to refresh my Depop listings.
 Both extensions allow you to schedule shares, make automatic offers, follow and unfollow, and much more.
 Use third-party softwares at your own risk as they are not all allowed by the reselling marketplaces.

 Poshmark provides sellers with more tools.
 On Poshmark, buyers can make binding offers on your items, and sellers can make bulk offers to all likers.
-Depop recently rolled out an offer feature, but only buyers can make offers, they are not binding, and a seller is unable to make a counteroffer.
+Depop recently rolled out an offer feature, but only buyers can make offers, and they are not binding.

 You may also enjoy reading: 10 Steps to Increase Your Sales on Depop